Hedgehog-friendly gardening

 Ten ways to help hedgehogs in your garden, from gardening safely to attracting hedgehogs with food and habitat

 Despite being one of Britain’s best-loved mammals, hedgehogs are in alarming decline.
 Nearly half of the UK population has been lost in just 13 years.
-Previously a widespread garden visitor, this nocturnal native is now classed as vulnerable to extinction in the UK, with only an estimated 500,000 individuals left.
+Previously a widespread garden visitor, this nocturnal native is now classed as vulnerable to extinction in the UK, with fewer than 900,000 individuals left – down from an estimated 30 million in the 1950s.

 Contributing factors include habitat loss, invertebrate declines, road traffic and more intensive farming practices, with rural populations particularly in trouble.
 Sadly, hedgehogs are also very vulnerable to accidents on roads and in gardens, with estimated annual road casualty figures equal to around a quarter of the total UK hedgehog population.